ALTERNATIVE INVESTMENTS UNVEILED: HYPE VS. REALITY... BEYOND STOCKS AND BONDS

 Next on the list, we have venture capital.
 What is venture capital?
 Venture capital is a form of equity financing or capital that is invested, typically, for minority stakes in startup companies.
 Companies that are “poised for significant growth.”
 While private equity typically puts its money into more mature businesses, venture capital typically invests in startups.

 Just like private equity, venture capital has grown in the wake of big tech.
 People see these big tech companies like Facebook or Google, and they think, "Oh, wow, this is what you can do with venture capital.
 You can fund the next Google or Facebook and get in on the ground floor.”
 However, the truth of the matter is that many of these big dreams don’t become a reality.
-The National Venture Capital Association estimates that 25 to 30% of startups backed by venture capital, go on to fail.[4].
+It has been found that up to 75% of venture-backed startups fail.[4].
 And, 95% do not meet their expected return on investment[4], according to a study by Shikhar Ghosh, a senior lecturer at Harvard Business School.

 Despite these figures, the venture capital space has grown almost as rapidly as private equity.
 According to Ernst and Young, in 2010, there were about $33 billion of venture capital-backed deals.
 Fast forward to 2021, that number grew by almost 11x.
 These are the deals in the industry, not your returns.
 So, ask yourself, who is getting the expected returns you or the VC industry?